libhal/libhal.github.io/mkdocs/getting_started.md

 ## ⚡️ Changing Built Type

-The build type determins the optimization level of the project.
+The build type determines the optimization level of the project.
 The libhal default for everything is `MinSizeRel` because code size is one of the most important aspects of the project.

 You can also change the `build_type` to following build types: